cornell-ece5745/ece5745-S05-srams/docs/index.md

 model should have the same name as the configuration file without `-cfg` and it should use a `.v` filename extension.
 We have provided a generic SRAM RTL model to make it easier to implement the SRAM configuration RTL model.
-The generic Verilog SRAM RTL model is in `SramGenericVRTL.v`.
+The generic Verilog SRAM RTL model is in `SramGeneric.v`.
 Go ahead and create an SRAM configuration RTL model for the 32x128 configuration that we used in the SRAM val/rdy wrapper.
 The file should be named `SRAM_32x128_1rw.v`.

 Here is what this model should look like if you are using Verilog: